Role Based Access Control

 • Controls the depth of alert interaction.

-• Can be customized depending on the role (if allowed).
+• Can be customised depending on the role (if allowed).

 • Permission levels within Alerts: